slyq/Scorpio/README.md

 ## Running the tests

-Use a pre-built image to test the vulnerabilities to ensure that the scoring engine is scoring correctly.
+Use a pre-built image or build a new one to test the vulnerabilities to ensure that the scoring engine is scoring correctly.
+Pretend that you are the client/user for better results (they may think one thing whereas you think another).
+Ensure that clients/users cannot accidentally mess up the engine.

 ## Putting the stuff on your image

+* Store the wav (and jpg - optional) files in a new folder wherever you desire.
+Make sure you specify the path in your scoring engine
-* Store the exe and ico inside the Windows folder or any folder where clients won't look at normally
+* Store the exe and ico inside the Windows folder or any folder where clients won't look at normally, and possibly add hide attributes
 * Create a shortcut for the exe and put it on the desktop
 * Change the shortcut icon to the ico file
 * Implement your own readme, and make sure to mention NOT TO DELETE SCORPIO
 * Implement the forensics questions
 * Create a scheduled task to run as admin on log in
-* Run it once? to test
+* Run it several times to test it out
+* Delete the Scorpio-master.zip and its extraction folder.
+LEAVE NO TRACE TO THE SOURCE CODE!

 ## Known bugs that are features